SoftUni-Internal/interactive-content/EN/02-Inheritance/03-Reusing-Classes.md

 ## Abstraction

-- With inheritance we can provide abstraction to the classes we use.
+- With inheritance we can provide abstraction to the classes we use
-- We can re-use logic, less code means less bugs.
+- We can re-use logic, less code means less bugs
 - We can achieve **Polymorphism**

 ```java